-Community Engagement Coordinator, Ms. Angela Abbiati, and her team, Attendance Officer, Mrs. Nicole Williams, Commnuity Engagement Coach/Social Worker, Ms. Kathy Timmerman, and Community Engagement Coach/Academic Liaison, Miss Amy Dunn are excited to begin the new school year by getting to know each other and the PA Distance families.
+Community Engagement Coordinator, Ms. Angela Abbiati, and her team, Community Engagement Coach/Social Worker, Ms. Kathy Timmerman, and Community Engagement Coach/Academic Liaison, Miss Amy Dunn are excited to begin the new school year by getting to know each other and the PA Distance families.
 Each of them brings a unique set of skills and perspectives to the PA Distance team that will benefit students and their families.

 Ms. Abbiati previously worked as a preschool teacher while working within a diverse community of families.
 She continued that path as she developed into administrative roles and as a family engagement manager for a local educational institution before starting at PA Distance just a few weeks ago.